no-apologizes/tensor/README.md

 Full pipeline allowing for MLP and CNN neural networks.

 ## Features:
-Stride-row padding to 64-bytes to fit within Zen 3 OpenMP for parallelization
+  Stride-row padding to 64-bytes to fit within Zen 3

+  OpenMP for parallelization

-Uses linear stride arithmatic over contiguous arrays to prevent multi-dimensional pointer-chasing Inner matrix rows are forced to sit within CPU L1 cache
+  Uses linear stride arithmatic over contiguous arrays to prevent multi-dimensional pointer-chasing

+  Inner matrix rows are forced to sit within CPU L1 cache

-+ ikj instead of ijk: (tensor_matmul_2d)
+  - ikj instead of ijk: (tensor_matmul_2d)
     *ikj ensures that both C and B are sequentially stepping through rows and GCC can auto-vectorize this and generate AVX-512 vector instructions(Zen 3 is only AVX2(256) but 512 can be achived by double pumping)

+2. Another item
+⋅⋅⋅⋅* Unordered sub-list.

   Out Of Place Transpose: (transpose_OOP)
  An OOP transpose keeps all data sequential and padded as transposing in place across rows and columns would destroy padded cache boundaries and be complicated to implement